 Because parents of children with T1D manage their child’s blood sugar (and worry a lot more about diabetes than their children), they experience this same disrupted sleep.

-Recent research has documented sleep loss because of diabetes disruptions, both anticipated (e.g., setting the alarm clock to check blood sugar) and unanticipated (e.g., pump occlusion alarms), of up to 10 hours a week.
+Recent research has documented sleep loss because of diabetes disruptions, both anticipated and unanticipated of up to 10 hours a week.

-This is important because sleep is important to good cardiovascular and metabolic health.
-In addition, children, adolescents, and adults who reported less sleep also have higher blood sugar levels.
-And, people with T1D who have sleep disruptions/lack of sleep are less insulin sensitive and require more insulin the following day after not sleeping well.
+Sleep is important to good cardiovascular and metabolic health.
+Children, adolescents, and adults who reported less sleep also have higher blood sugar levels.
+Also, people with T1D who have sleep disruptions or lack of sleep are less insulin sensitive and need more insulin the following day after not sleeping well.

 Tips for Better Sleep

 There is no magic bullet to help people with T1D or their caregivers get better sleep.
-As parents you may always worry about your child’s blood sugar throughout the night, and as individuals with T1D you will always want to make sure you are safe throughout the night.
 But you can use some tips to get a better night (and more) sleep.

-- You should first make sure that you (or your child with T1D) do not have any medical issues contributing to your sleep issues.
-Obstructive sleep apnea (OSA) has been highly linked with type 2 diabetes, but some newer research has shown that OSA is more common among people with T1D than those without diabetes.
+- You should first make sure that you (or your loved one with T1D) do not have any medical issues contributing to your sleep issues.
+New research has shown that obstructive sleep apnea (OSA) is more common among people with T1D than those without diabetes.
 People with OSA stop breathing repeatedly and then start again throughout the night.
 Make sure to talk to your doctor to rule out a treatable sleep disorder.